Valarie Pettiford: Television

 Pettiford's first television series role was Jackie in "No Place Like Home," a 1988 episode of the original series, The Equalizer.
-She went on to play a reoccurring role as Carol Dante, the mother of series-regular character Marcus Dante, in the 2021 reboot of the The Equalizer.
+She went on to play a reoccurring role as Carol Dante, the mother of series-regular character Marcus Dante, in the 2021 reboot of The Equalizer.
 Afterwards, in the 1990s, Pettiford appeared on daytime soap operas, including Another World and One Life to Live (where she originated the role of Sheila Price).
 Her Half & Half role from 2002 to 2006 as Dee Dee Thorne gained her three NAACP Image Award nominations.
 From 2008 to 2009, she played Sandra Lucas in the comedy-drama series Tyler Perry's House of Payne.
 She also appeared in the HBO pilot Anatomy of Hope, directed by J. J. Abrams.
 Pettiford plays a recurring role as the wife to Harold Cooper (Harry Lennix), Assistant Director of the FBI Counter-Terrorism Division, on the NBC drama The Blacklist.
 She has also starred in the TV series A Discovery of Witches as the witch Emily Mather.

 In September 2024, it was announced Pettiford had joined the cast of The Young and the Restless in the role of Amy Lewis.
+She also portrays Charlotte Duncan on Carl Weber’s The Family Business.